Community Based Education (CBE) Philosophy of the College

 - Community Based Training Program (CBTP)

-- Team Training Program (TTP) (soon to be Developmental Team Training Program DTTP)
+- Team Training Program (TTP) (soon Developmental Team Training Program DTTP)

 - Student Research Program (SRP)